wanderdust/newsletter/content/posts/postgres_replication/index.md

 Thanks for making it this far!
 Writing this has been an exercise for me to better understand replication in Postgres.
 During the writing of this post, I got to better understand the tradeoffs and limitations of Postgres as compared to other database systems.

-It has started some questions in my head, such as, _why is more advanced failover not supported by default?_ It seems like this would increase its availability in situations when the leader goes down.
+It has sparked some questions, such as, _why is more advanced failover not supported by default?_ It would increase availability in situations when the leader goes down.

 The other question is, _why is sharding not supported natively?_ This would add horizontal scalability to Postgres, rather than its current vertical scaling, which can be limited for larger scale applications.